KunoiSayami/teamspeak-tts.rs/README.md

 # Default channel ID
 channel = 0

+# Follow user by client database ID, if multiple client found, random choose one
+#follow = 0

 [tts]
 # Azure TTS endpoint, you should parse your zone url in this field
 endpoint = ""